joey-qytyku/joey-qytyku/selections.md

 # My Code Samples

-This file contains links to various bits of code I have written that are complete, functional, and representative of how I write programs.

 Some links may change.
 I will do my best to update this file accordingly.

 ## [printf](https://github.com/joey-qytyku/OS-90-fixed/blob/master/SHARED/printf/printf2.c)